Coronavirus restrictions in Wales are being tightened following a rise in cases.

 Who can I meet and where?

-You are able to meet in local parks and open spaces, and private gardens, though you should not go into someone's home unless they are your one "extended household".
+You are able to meet in local parks, open spaces and private gardens, though you should not go into someone's home unless they are in your "extended household".

 Where can I travel?

 The original "stay local" guidance, asking people to stay within five miles of home, ended in July.
 But in his announcement on restrictions on 22 September, Mr Drakeford urged people to only take essential journeys.

 In local lockdown areas, people are not allowed to enter or leave the local authority area unless they have a "reasonable excuse".

 Excuses listed in the law include travelling to work if you are not able to work from home, to go to school, or to give care.